DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-01-20-preventing-browser-auto-fill.md

 date: 2022-01-20
 ---

-Many users’ browsers default to auto-fillilling user data - this is often useful as it can save them time.
+Many users’ browsers default to auto-filling user data — this is often useful as it can save them time.
 When a user gets to a ‘First name’ field, the browser will offer to auto-fill the user’s name.

 ## When auto-fill is not suitable